 After the dough is rolled, you have a couple of options for slicing.
 You can either use a sharp knife and make a clean cut all the way through, or use non-minty dental floss to slice the rolls.
 I tried the dental floss but to me, it’s a pain to slip it underneath the dough every time so I’d just rather use a knife.
 Make your rolls about 1 1/2 inch thick.
 For this amount of dough, I usually fill up a 9×13 dish and a smaller dish.
 If you don’t want that much then you can cut the recipe in half or you can probably freeze some of the rolls.

 Lightly grease the dish you’re placing the rolls in and sprinkle a little of the filling in the dish.
 Carefully place the rolls in the dish, leaving a little space between each one.
 Now you must add more butter.
 This is a butter-friendly recipe.
 Melt a couple of tablespoons of butter and brush over the tops of the rolls.
 It will ooze down inside and add more gooeyness to the filling.
-You certainly were not expecting a low-fat cinnamon biscuit recipe, were you?
+You certainly were not expecting a low-fat cinnamon roll biscuit recipe, were you?

 Place your dishes in preheated 425° oven and bake for 20-25 minutes, until just starting to brown around the edges.
 Remove from oven and place on a wire rack.
-While the rolls are baking, take the remaining cream cheese (you used one ounce of the package in the dough) and mix with melted butter, milk, vanilla and confectioners sugar.
+While the cinnamon rolls are baking, take the remaining cream cheese (you used one ounce of the package in the dough) and mix with melted butter, milk, vanilla and confectioners sugar.
 Mash and whisk together until smooth.

-I like to ice my biscuits while they are pretty warm so some of the icing melts right into the biscuits.
+I like to ice my cinnamon roll biscuits while they are pretty warm so some of the icing melts right into the biscuits.
 You can wait a bit if you want stiffer icing.
 Just pour over the top of the rolls and smooth out with a pastry knife until they are completely covered.

 This next step is very important so pay close attention.
 Remember back in the day when the King needed a poor sap to taste his food and make sure it wasn’t poisoned?
-Well, you must taste these cinnamon biscuits before you serve them to anyone…just in case.
+Well, you must taste these cinnamon roll biscuits before you serve them to anyone…just in case.
 What if you added salt instead of sugar?
 You must protect your family.
 It’s your duty.

 Ooh.
 That’s just so good.
 I suwannee.